TehShrike/resume/readme.md

 I prefer to work as a project manager/developer, interacting directly with customers and translating business requirements into deliverables with the help of my peers.

+I like to work on boring-sounding business software that people use to get their jobs done.

 ## Previous employers

+### Workshop (internal communications) 2023-current

+Developed an email editor to replace a third-party whitelabeled editor.

+### T.Rex Arms (ecommerce, fulfillment, manufacturing in the firearm accessories industry), 2020-2023

+Worked primarily on the internal software that coordinated inventory, sales, fulfillment, customer service, manufacturing.

 ### EquipmentShare (heavy construction equipment industry), 2019-2020

+Developed the front-end of a payroll administration webapp.

 ### Duff Ventures (consulting) 2017-2019